 - Course ID : PH211

-- Knowledge block : Compulsory Physics
+- Knowledge block : Compulsory - Physics

-- Number of credits : 4
+Credit hours for theory

-- Credit hours for theory : 40
+Credit hours for practice

-- Credit hours for practice : 30
+Credit hours for self-study

-- Credit hours for self-study : 0
+0

 - Prior-course : Algebra and trigonometry at a high school level None

 The course covers the principles of mechanics, heat, and thermodynamics.
 The main goals of this course are to demonstrate how the Universe works and to teach you scientific methodology General Physics I is a problem-solving course.
 The students are instructed the ability to solve problems using algebra and trigonometry, and not just to quote facts, laws, and formulas.
 The course consists of both hours of lecture and hours of practice.
 A detailed schedule of topics can be found in this syllabus.